ficok/lastfm-player/README.md

 # last.fm Player
 [README na srpskom](README-sr.md). <br>
-A university project for the Programming paradigms course. <br>
+A university project for the Programming paradigms course at the Faculty of Mathematics, University of Belgrade.<br>
 A GUI music player written in Go that uses the [last.fm](https://www.last.fm/) API to download a user's `mix.json` file, parses it and downloads and plays the tracks. <br> **A work in progress**.

 ## To-do